NAHIAN-KAZI/Converter/Comparison.md

 # Torch2TRT vs Torch-TensorRT

-This document provides a comparative analysis of Torch2TRT and Torch-TensorRT, both of which are used to convert PyTorch models to TensorRT for optimized inference.
-Torch2TRT is part of NVIDIA's official repository, while Torch-TensorRT is maintained as an official PyTorch repository.
+This document provides a comparative analysis of **Torch2TRT** and **Torch-TensorRT**, both of which are used to convert PyTorch models to TensorRT for optimized inference.

 ## Overview

 ### Torch2TRT
-Torch2TRT is an official NVIDIA library that integrates TensorRT into PyTorch, providing seamless conversion of models using `torch2trt()` API.
+Torch2TRT is a PyTorch to TensorRT converter which utilizes the TensorRT Python API, created by NVIDIA-AI-IOT.

 ### Torch-TensorRT
-Torch-TensorRT is a lightweight PyTorch to TensorRT converter that enables model acceleration by converting a PyTorch model to TensorRT using the `torch_tensorrt.compile()`.
+Torch-TensorRT is a inference compiler for PyTorch, targeting NVIDIA GPUs via NVIDIA’s TensorRT Deep Learning Optimizer and Runtime.
+It supports both just-in-time (JIT) compilation workflows via the torch.compile interface as well as ahead-of-time (AOT) workflows.
+Torch-TensorRT integrates seamlessly into the PyTorch ecosystem supporting hybrid execution of optimized TensorRT code with standard PyTorch code.

 ## Conversion Method